 Many iconic African animals will become extinct within our lifetimes.
 The primary threats are hunting, habitat loss and disease.
 Chimpanzees and gorillas are hunted as a source of meat.
 In addition, entire families are killed to satisfy an ever-growing foreign pet trade.
 Elephants and rhinos are killed for their tusks and horns.
 Deforestation by foreign investors results in habitat loss for all these animals.

-Children of Conservation is dedicated to the conservation and protection of endangered species through education, habitat preservation and wildlife sanctuary support.
+Children of Conservation is dedicated to the conservation and protection of endangered species through education, habitat preservation and wildlife sanctuary and conservation worker support.

 Who We Are